The Reshaping of the UK MSP Market

 Our analysis maps 76% of the 654 active PFI projects to an MSP (68% to one of the main 8 MSPs, and 8% to 11 smaller participants).
 The remaining 24% sit in an unattributed bucket.
 Some of these may belong to one of the eight.
 Others are managed by smaller or in-house arrangements.
 The shares quoted above are therefore conservative for the named MSPs.

 The 5% MSP fee assumption is also a flat proxy.
 Fees vary by sector, contract complexity, and the bundle of services provided.
-Refinement here may improve the accuracy of figures, but would be unlikely to change our conclusions.
+Refinement here may improve the accuracy of figures.